 How to Buy Fresh Red Snapper

-Brush 1 tablespoon of extra virgin olive oil on the parchment paper and set aside.
+Brush one tablespoon of extra virgin olive oil on the parchment paper and set aside.

-Pat the fish dry with paper towels then lay them on the parchment paper.
+Pat the fish dry with paper towels, then lay them on parchment paper.

 Sprinkle the salt and pepper evenly over both fish and inside the cavities.